clinejj/foursquare-api-java/readme.md

 There's currently a couple issues with deserialization using the latest foursquare API which are being worked on in the [clinejj-fixes](https://github.com/clinejj/foursquare-api-java/tree/clinejj-fixes) branch.

-If you'd like to contribute, let me know!
-Would love the help.

 ### Usage documentation
 * Dependencies: [Dependencies](https://github.com/clinejj/foursquare-api-java/wiki/Dependencies)
 * Basic usage example: [Basic Usage](https://github.com/clinejj/foursquare-api-java/wiki/Basic-Usage)